gatsbyjs/gatsby/docs/docs/migrating-from-v1-to-v2.md

 }
 ```

-Furthermore you can remove the package from the `package.json`.
+Furthermore, you can remove the package from the `package.json`.

 ```diff:title=package.json
 "dependencies": {